 To see a list of our group's past and current research topics, please visit the Research page.

-- Postdoctoral Researcher (one immediate opening)
+- Postdoc Researcher (one immediate openning, Dec.
+2016)

-- Graduate Students (immediate openings, spring admission possible)
+- Graduate Students (immediate openning)

-We have several openings for graduate student assistants.
+We have several openings for graduate research assistants.
+Admission in the spring semester is possible.
 Prospective graduate students interested in joining our research group should apply to the PhD program in the Department of ECE, University of Minnesota.An undergraduate degree in electrical engineering, physics, applied physics or related fields is required.
 Experiences and skills in nanophotonics, numerical simulation, nanofabrication, and instrument design are encouraged.
-Admission for the spring semesters is also possible.
 To apply, send an email including a CV and a research statement to Professor Mo Li (firstname.lastname@example.org).

 We acknowledge funding support prvoided by: